9 Gross Everyday Habits You Have to Stop Doing in Public

 Trying on clothes outside of the dressing room

 There are certain rules you should follow when it comes to trying on clothes at a store.
 According to Swann, outer garments like sweaters, coats, and shawls are perfectly fine to try on out in the open, but it gets a little dicey when it comes to say, a pair of shorts or a blouse.
 If you’re going to wear the garment directly on your skin as your first layer, you’re better off heading to the dressing room to make sure it fits properly.
 Accidentally flashing the cashier is mortifying and you definitely don’t want to spend $100 on a shirt that you halfway tried on only to get home and realize it’s too big.
-Once you’ve taken your clothes home, these are the gross laundry habits you need to avoid.
+Take the opportunity to make sure every piece is the perfect fit.
+And be sure to avoid these common dressing room mistakes.

 Picking a wedgie or readjusting your bra strap